akaomy/ihearttravel/README.md

 **database**: PostgresQL, Sequelize

-The goal for me when choosing this stack was to practice and deepen learned skills during my coding bootcamp time at Hackbright
+The goal for creating this project is to practice learned skills during my coding Hackbright bootcamp and learn how create backend using Node.js

 ## How to install and run the project